 A House divided.
 An alternative history of Pan-Arabism

 A House divided.
-An alternative history of Pan-Arabism [working title] draws on the research developed in Yasmina Reggad’s project we dreamt of utopia and we woke up screaming and takes an even closer look at the possibilities of performing an academic essay.
+An alternative history of Pan-Arabism [working title] draws on the research developed in Yasmina Reggad’s long-term project we dreamt of utopia and we woke up screaming and takes a closer look at the possibilities of performing an academic essay.
 The research is titled after and based on an academic essay published in the 70s that recounts the history of the radio Voice of Palestine, a Palestinian broadcast in exile.
-This particular essay combines scholarship, sonic elements and dramatisation to tell the story of the (failed) Pan-Arabism project through the history of the Voice of Palestine.
+This particular essay combines scholarship, sonic elements and dramatisation to tell the story of the (failed) Pan-Arabism project through the history of the multiple Voice of Palestine.

 Supported by: Flemish Government Residencies: workspacebrussels